cies/kubuntu-setup/kde/README.md

 * System Load Viewer
 * Redshift Control
-* Media Player (media play/pause key on your keyboard should work)
+* Media Player (so media play/pause key on your keyboard should work)

-Configure the System Load Viewer (love this thing) as follows:
+Configure the *System Load Viewer* (love this thing) as follows:
 * Set compact bar (first!)
 * Select all but cache in "Show:"
 * Colors: Set colors manually
 * Maybe tweak the colors a little...
 * WISH: it'd also show network (aggregated in/out) and storage (aggregated i/o)

+Configure the *Redshift Control* applet:
+* Disable autostart
+* Set "Manual temperature step" to `25`
+* Set "Manual brightness step" to `0.01`

 From left to right:
 * K-menu